China Temporary Driving Permit (2026): Airport Application, Documents & Same-Day Approval

 This is the main step.
 The office you visit depends on the city — each major city has multiple offices, and some are designated for foreign applicants.

 Where to go: Search online for the Vehicle Management Office (known as “Cheguansuo” or the Chinese name of the relevant authority in your city) that handles foreign license services.
-In Beijing, this is typically the Beijing Vehicle Management Bureau.
-In Shanghai, it is the Shanghai Vehicle Management Division.
+In Beijing, the official list includes the Beijing Vehicle Management Office and branch offices, plus airport vehicle management stations at Capital Airport Terminal 3 and Daxing Airport.

 When to go: Arrive early.
 Offices generally open at 8:30 or 9:00 AM and close at 5:00 PM.
 Lunch breaks (12:00–1:30 PM) can slow things down.
 Weekday mornings are the least crowded time.